Bit-Quill/amazon-timestream-tools/integrations/influxdb_connector/influxdb-timestream-connector/README.md

 1. Consider creating the tables before ingestion, using each unique measurement in the line protocol data as the table names.
 2. Re-ingest failed requests.
 Failed requests will be stored in the Lambda's dead letter queue.

-## Caveats

-### Line Protocol Tag Requirement

-In order to ingest to Timestream for LiveAnalytics, every line protocol point must include at least one tag.

-### Query String Parameters

-The connector expects query string parameters to be included as `queryParameters` or `queryStringParameters` in requests.

 ### Stack Cost

 The following is an overview of how the costs are calculated for each deployed resource in the CloudFormation stack, at the time of writing (Oct.
 21, 2024).
 These calculations are based on the calculations used by the [AWS pricing calculator](https://calculator.aws/#/).
 Refer to the AWS pricing calculator for a more accurate estimate: